 What are my shipping options?

-We will ship by any method you require.
-However, we have standard prices for our the following methods:
+We will ship through any carrier you require.
+However, we have standard prices for the following methods:

 - FREE ground shipping on all orders of $99 or more.

 - UPS Ground or US Mail: $15 per order under $99.